-The Strategic Development Fund pilot and phase 2, has provided resources to invest in new welding equipment, electric vehicle training rigs, high voltage offshore equipment, and retrofit technology, to serve the current and future business needs in the Tess Valley and beyond.
-The relocation of TTE to Middlehaven in 2024 provides a further opportunity to invest in emerging green technologies such as Hydrogen, Battery storage and Carbon Capture and Storage and we are in discussions with a key employer to make significant investments in this new centre to ensure we have the technology, skills and careers awareness to deliver the vital skills required in the future.
+The Strategic Development Fund and LSIF, has provided resources to invest in new welding equipment, electric vehicle training rigs, high voltage offshore equipment, and retrofit technology, to serve the current and future business needs in the Tess Valley and beyond.
+The relocation of TTE to Middlehaven provided further opportunity to invest in emerging green technologies, such as Hydrogen, Battery storage and Carbon Capture and Storage.